Permits Needed to Sell at Farmers Markets

 Whole, uncut, raw agricultural products do not need a farmers’ market permit.
 Click here to learn more about Austin Public Health’s permit exemptions.

-Selling frozen meat at the markets requires a Class A permit issued by APH.
+Selling frozen meat at the markets requires a Class A permit issued by Austin Public Health.
 Be sure to list the Central Preparation Facility used as the place where you store your product in between markets.
-Click here to see the Class A application.
+Click here to learn more about and apply for a Class A permit.

 A Class A permit is necessary to sell eggs at both of our markets.
-You are exempt from paying the fee only if you are selling eggs within the City of Austin.
-Click here to see the Class A application.
+Vendors at the SFC Farmers’ Market Downtown are exempt from paying an application fee, as the City waives fees for farmers selling eggs within the City of Austin.
+Vendors at the SFC Farmers’ Market at Sunset Valley are not exempt from paying Class A permit fees.
+Click here to learn more about and apply for a Class A permit.

 Ready to Eat Foods and Drinks.

-If you are selling consumable ready to eat products to the public, you need a Class A or B permit.
+If you are selling consumable ready to eat products to the public, you are required to have a Class A or B farmers’ market permit.
 Please be sure to check out the Austin Public Health website to learn more about the requirements for the type of permit that you need.

-The cottage law allows people to sell shelf stable food products made in their kitchens directly to the public without having to get a food manufacturers’ license, use a commercial kitchen, or be subject to inspections by the state or local health departments.
+Texas’ cottage food law allows people to sell shelf stable food products made in their kitchens directly to the public without having to get a food manufacturers’ license, use a commercial kitchen, or be subject to inspections by the state or local health departments.

 The list of items that fall under the cottage law and its regulations can be found at the Austin Public Health site.